jeromewagener/Soutils/README.md

 Furthermore, a sample desktop and Android demo application can be found in the repository.
 These demo applications make use of almost all of the main Soutils features.

+By design, Soutils is kept small and simple to allow for easier prototyping and extension.

 Code Snippets
 --------